 Other operating revenue consists of non-lease revenue generated as a result of activities performed on certain of our properties.
-During the year ended December 31, 2023, we recognized approximately \$79,000 of non-cash revenue, in the form of water credits, associated with the transfer and storing of surplus water on behalf of a government municipality using a groundwater recharge facility constructed on one of our farms.
+During the years ended December 31, 2024 and 2023, we recognized approximately \$453,000 and \$79,000, respectively, of non-cash revenue, in the form of groundwater credits, associated with the transfer and storing of surplus water on behalf of a government municipality using a groundwater recharge facility constructed on one of our farms.
 The timing of revenue recognition generally occurs once water credits are recognized by the respective water district at the estimated fair value of the resulting water credits.
 See Note 3, "Real Estate and Intangible Assets-Investments in Water Assets," for further discussion.